-4.4 Statement of Objectives/Research Design (Maximum characters 500)*
+4.4.
+Statement of Objectives/Research Design (Maximum characters 1000)*

 Summarize the research objectives of the proposed project and describe the methods and procedures to be employed.
 Discuss projected research of historical documents, field study techniques and sampling designs, techniques of analysis to be employed, plans for report development and distribution, and curation plans for the archaeological specimens and records.